 Italy is one of those places that is so incredibly diverse, you could spend months exploring all the little towns and tasting all the amazing cuisine.

-Between the incredible architecture and history, quaint charming towns, an beautiful coast, and the fantastic food, Italy has a little bit of something for everyone.
+Between the incredible architecture and history, quaint charming towns, the beautiful Amalfi Coast, and the fantastic food, Italy has a little bit of something for everyone.
 Here is our epic Italy bucket list with 30 + things to do in this amazing European country!

 - 1 ROME